HsingWaves/effectivecpp_Summary/FirstChapter/View C++ as federation language.md

 ## C++ Compositions
 C++ consists mainly of 4 important parts
 If switching to another module, the code style should be also changed.
-For example: pass-by-value is efficient by C-Like language,otherwise using # pass-by-reference (to const).
+For example: pass-by-value is efficient by C-Like language,otherwise using `pass-by-reference (to const)` in object-oriented C++.
 ### C language

 ### STL